Grants Management

 Good Jobs Program

-The purpose of the EDA ARPA Good Jobs Challenge Grant (GJCG) is to create training programs to help the unemployed and underemployed obtain good paying jobs earning more than the average median wages for the identified region.
-The partnership’s system will take into consideration the size and scope of each community’s given workforce training needs of its employers and workers both in the local community and region at-large.
+The purpose of the EDA ARPA Good Jobs Challenge Grant (GJCG) is to create training programs to help the unemployed and underemployed obtain good-paying jobs earning more than the average median wages for the identified region.
+The partnership’s system will take into consideration the size and scope of each community’s given workforce training needs of its employers and workers both in the local community and region at large.
 In doing so, the partnership will be able to maximize resources, avoid duplication of services and address each community’s needs in terms of identified Comprehensive Economic Development Strategies (CEDS), with the objective of increasing and enhancing community and regional growth.

-ARP Home & Community Based Services Workforce Development Education & Career Training
+ARP Home & Community-Based Services Workforce Development Education & Career Training

 Arizona Health Care Cost Containment System (AHCCCS) has received funding from the American Rescue Plan (ARP) to support the ARP Home and Community Based Services Workforce Development Career Education and Training.

 AHCCCS and MCCCD have established an Interagency Governmental Agreement (IGA) to allow for Maricopa County Community College District (MCCCD) to facilitate and lead the development and implementation of a statewide collaborative partnership with Arizona’s community colleges.
 The partnership is focused on career development, education and training of the Home and Community-Based Services (HCBS) workforce to increase the number of individuals who join the workforce that is prepared to provide services to AHCCCS members while decreasing the number of workers who leave the HCBS workforce as a result of limited advanced training and career development opportunities.
-This includes reviewing, updating and developing curriculum for Direct Care Workforce, Behavioral Health and in-service (continuing education) courses for these and other healthcare related professions.
+This includes reviewing, updating and developing curriculum for Direct Care Workforce, Behavioral Health and in-service (continuing education) courses for these and other healthcare-related professions.

 Arizona Commerce Authority – Community College Survey